ecto/node-minecraft/README.md

 #node-minecraft

-A simple abstraction for interacting with the Bukkit JSONAPI plugin in node
+A simple abstraction for interacting with the <a href="https://github.com/alecgorge/jsonapi">Bukkit JSONAPI plugin</a> in node

 ![](http://i.imgur.com/qw3fA.png)